globerhofer/HIPAA-policies/source/sections/risk_management_policy.md

 	* If risk reduction expectations are not met, then repeat all or a part of the risk management process so that additional controls needed to lower risk to an acceptable level can be identified.
 	* Output – Residual Risk documentation

-**Risk Management Schedule**: The two principle components of the risk management process - risk assessment and risk mitigation - will be carried out according to the following schedule to ensure the continued adequacy and continuous improvement of Catalyze’s information security program:
+**Risk Management Schedule**: The two principle components of the risk management process - risk assessment and risk mitigation - will be carried out according to the following schedule to ensure the continued adequacy and continuous improvement of Datica’s information security program:

-* Scheduled Basis – an overall risk assessment of Catalyze’s information system infrastructure will be conducted annually.
+* Scheduled Basis – an overall risk assessment of Datica’s information system infrastructure will be conducted annually.
 The assessment process should be completed in a timely fashion so that risk mitigation strategies can be determined and included in the corporate budgeting process.
 * Throughout a System’s Development Life Cycle – from the time that a need for a new, untested information system configuration and/or application is identified through the time it is disposed of, ongoing assessments of the potential threats to a system and its vulnerabilities should be undertaken as a part of the maintenance of the system.
-* As Needed – the Security Officer (or other designated employee) or Risk Management Team may call for a full or partial risk assessment in response to changes in business strategies, information technology, information sensitivity, threats, legal liabilities, or other significant factors that affect Catalyze’s Platform.
+* As Needed – the Security Officer (or other designated employee) or Risk Management Team may call for a full or partial risk assessment in response to changes in business strategies, information technology, information sensitivity, threats, legal liabilities, or other significant factors that affect Datica’s Platform.

 ## Process Documentation